akshay-sarkar/VideoSliderJS/README.md

 var VideoSlider = new VideoSlider();
 s.init({
     interval: 4000,               // Set VideoSlider Interval 4000 - 4 sec.
-    autoPlayMediaContent: true,   // true will make video runs automatically on coming in front, FALSE will not play video. moveItemsLeft:true,           // true will move VideoSlider towards left, FALSE will move VideoSlider towards right. animateTime : 1000,           // Set the Animation tranisition speed (set in css as well)
+    autoPlayMediaContent: true,   // true will make media content(audio/video) runs automatically on coming in front, FALSE will not play video. moveItemsLeft:true,           // true will move VideoSlider towards left, FALSE will move VideoSlider towards right. animateTime : 1000,           // Set the Animation tranisition speed (set in css as well)
     autoPlaySlide: true           // false will make VideoSlider only on button click });
 ```
+###Note:
+Yet to audio compatability.